Technical Architecture · Draft 1.0 · Last updated August 2026

 Scenario Impact Mitigation

-Institution's private key compromised Future signatures invalid; all past GPRs remain valid — OTS timestamp proves they predate the compromise.
+Institution's private key compromised Future signatures invalid; all past GPRs remain valid, because the OTS timestamp proves they predate the published revocation.
 Publish revocation date in DID document; rotate to new key pair.

 GAMI ceases to exist No impact on existing proofs.
 Any GPR can be verified using only the GPR file, the file itself, the Bitcoin blockchain, and the institution's public key.
 Open-source toolchain published; mirror nodes maintain independent copies of the index; no central dependency for proof validation.

-Institution's website goes offline (DID:web) DID resolution against the institution's live domain fails.
-Key resolution falls back to GAMI's timestamped DID archive — a weaker trust model, disclosed as such.
-The OTS timestamp on each GPR establishes that it existed while the domain was live, bounding the trust requirement to that period.
+Institution's website goes offline (DID resolution) DID resolution against the institution's live domain fails.
+Key resolution falls back to GAMI's timestamped DID archive.
+For DID:webvh identities the archived log is self-certifying: anyone can recompute its hash chain, so the archive needs only to be available, not trusted.
+For legacy DID:web documents this fallback is a weaker trust model, disclosed as such; the OTS timestamp on each GPR bounds the trust requirement to the period the domain was live.

 OTS calendar server unavailable New anchoring delayed; existing proofs unaffected.
 Multiple OTS calendar servers; anchoring retried automatically.